Hey there, mama! 👋.

 Old cloth diapers or soft hand towels work perfectly.

-Don’t buy this until baby is ready to sit (around 6 months).
+Don’t purchase this product until your baby is around 6 months old.
 A minimalist one like the IKEA Antilop works great.

 👕 Clothing